archivesunleashed/aut-docs/Building-and-Running-Warcbase-Under-OS-X.md

+Warcbase is a web archive _platform_, and not a single program.
+Its capabilities can be understood to comprise two main categories:

+1. Analysis of web archives using the [Pig](http://pig.apache.org/) programming language, and assorted helper scripts and utilities
+2. Web archive database management, with support for the [HBase](http://hbase.apache.org/) distributed data store, and [OpenWayback](https://github.com/iipc/openwayback/wiki) integration providing a friendly web interface to view stored websites

+One can take advantage of the analysis tools (1) without bothering with the database management aspect of Warcbase -- in fact, most digital humanities researchers will probably find the former more useful.
+Users who are only interested in the analysis tools need only be concerned with the first two sections of this document (Prerequisites and Building Warcbase).

-In order to build a functional Warcbase setup under OS X, a number of minor changes to the [official project instructions](https://github.com/lintool/warcbase) are required.
+(This document was written because installing Warcbase under OS X requires a number of minor changes to the [official project instructions](https://github.com/lintool/warcbase).)

 ### Prerequisites
 * [OS X Developer Tools](http://www.cnet.com/how-to/install-command-line-developer-tools-in-os-x/)